-Mike Robinson has been associated with Birmingham-Southern
+Mike Robinson is in his 34th year of being associated with Birmingham-Southern athletics.